 Thus, knowing how to spot a Deepfake at a glance is good.
 Moreover, since the threats of deep fakes can invade many other areas, researchers are trying to innovate more accurate deepfake detection methods.

-Deepfakes are synthetic media clips fabricated by altering genuine media through advanced deep learning techniques, such as autoencoders and Generative Adversarial Networks (GANs).
+Deepfakes are synthetic media created by manipulating real media using advanced deep learning techniques, such as autoencoders and Generative Adversarial Networks (GANs).
+These techniques allow for the seamless alteration of video and audio to produce convincing yet false representations.

-Furthermore, the article offers guidance on recognizing deepfakes and strategies for defending against them, including educating oneself and others, consulting trustworthy news outlets, and employing technological solutions designed to identify deepfakes.
+Furthermore, the article provides guidance on recognizing deepfakes and strategies for defending against them.
+These strategies include:

 Deepfakes are false media content created by manipulating a person in an existing image or video using powerful machine learning methods.